roshansaini18/Food-Order-Application/README.md

 > Requires **Node.js ≥ 18**, **MongoDB Atlas** (or local MongoDB), and a **Stripe account** (test mode).

-Here’s the fixed version that will render correctly:

 ## 📂 Clone & Setup

 ### 🔧 Backend Setup